tester4school/litecoin-for-university/README.md

-bitcoin/litecoin to gold/silver inconsistency (litecoin adventage):
+11.Bitcoin/Litecoin to gold/silver comparison inconsistency (litecoin adventage):
 Physical gold transportation costs are much lower than silver transportation costs, due to weight in real life.
-In cryptocurrencies transportation costs of silver (litecoin) are much lower than gold (bitcoin).
+In cryptocurrencies transportation costs of silver (litecoin) are much lower than gold (bitcoin) - is it true?

 -----------------------------------
 Tests results: